Richmond Cemetery: Chapels

 Richmond Cemetery originally contained two chapels, one of Church of England denomination and one for Nonconformists, both built in the Gothic Revival style.
-The Church of England chapel (shown as "Richmond Community Chapel" on Richmond Council's map of Richmond and East Sheen Cemeteries) was built in 1875 to a design by Sir Arthur Blomfield and is a grade II listed building.
+The Church of England chapel (shown as "Richmond Community Chapel" on Richmond Council's map of Richmond and East Sheen Cemeteries) was built in 1875 to a design by Sir Arthur Blomfield and is a Grade II listed building.
 It is constructed predominantly of Kentish ragstone with Bath stone embellishments.
 The front of the building has a buttressed arch above the main door, which bears the inscription "In the Garden was a new sepulchre, there laid they Jesus".
 Above the door are three lancet arches, and in the apex is a large wheel window.
 The roof is tiled, with the remains of a flèche evident.
 The chapel fell into disrepair, requiring restoration in the 1990s.
 It no longer fulfils its original purpose and houses a children's nursery.
 The Nonconformist chapel, to the north of the Anglican chapel, was sold in 1992 and was also restored in the 1990s.
 Its design is unusual for an English cemetery chapel, featuring significant plate tracery and decorative sculpture, but the architect is unknown.
 After a redrawing of the cemetery's boundary, it now stands outside the gates on Grove Road.

 The chapel in East Sheen Cemetery is now also used for services for Richmond Cemetery.
 Both cemeteries are now administered and maintained by Richmond upon Thames London Borough Council.

 Richmond Old Burial Ground

 Beyond the former Anglican chapel are old burial grounds that are now closed.
 The area called "Richmond Old Burial Ground" covers about four acres.
 It was first opened for burials in 1856, and most burials there took place between then and the First World War.
-Volunteers have now photographed and recorded the inscriptions on more than 1000 graves, recording the deaths of over 2000 people.
+The cemetery list contains details of over 12,000 burials, many without headstones.
+Volunteers have now photographed and recorded the inscriptions, where they are decipherable, on more than 1000 graves, recording the deaths of over 2000 people.